Group of people gathered for a discussion.

 Required Activities

-• Participate in professional development (teaching, research, etc.)
+• Participate in professional development activities (teaching, research, etc.)

-• Present at a major counseling psychology conference
+• Present a first-authored poster or paper at a psychology conference

-• Submit a scientific manuscript to a peer-reviewed journal
+• Submit a first-authored, empirically-based manuscript to a peer-reviewed psychology journal

 • Complete NYS-mandated training in child abuse reporting